ArjunDandagi/terraform-provider-aws/website/docs/r/organizations_policy_attachment.html.markdown

 * `policy_id` - (Required) The unique identifier (ID) of the policy that you want to attach to the target.
 * `target_id` - (Required) The unique identifier (ID) of the root, organizational unit, or account number that you want to attach the policy to.
+* `ignore_last_policy_exception` - (Optional) If set to `true`, destroy will ignore errors when the attachment is the last for the associated target.
+The resource will be removed from state, but the attachment will be preserved to meet the AWS minimum requirement of 1 attached policy.

 ## Attributes Reference